arobey1/arobey1.github.io/content/python/interacting_with_python.md

 ### Interacting with Python

-There are two main ways of interacting with a Python: with a shell and with a script.
+There are two main ways of interacting with Python: with a shell and with a script.
 Here's a brief primer on how shells and scripts work and when you should use them.

+---

 #### Python shell